 If «Customer Name» selects this Option B, then «Customer Name» shall specify, in section 7.3 of Exhibit A, the maximum hourly amounts of an identified On-Site Consumer Load that are to be served with Firm Requirements Power.
 Such amounts shall be specified as Diurnal megawatt amounts, by month, and shall apply in all years for the term of this Agreement.
 Such amounts are not subject to change in accordance with section 3.6.6.

 On any hour that On-Site Consumer Load is less than the specified maximum hourly amounts, all such On-Site Consumer Load shall be served with Firm Requirements Power. «Customer Name» shall serve any hourly amounts of the identified On-Site Consumer Load in excess of the specified maximum hourly amounts with power generated by the identified Consumer-Owned Resource or with power other than Firm Requirements Power.
 Any power generated from the identified Consumer-Owned Resource in excess of the amounts required to be used to serve the On-Site Consumer Load shall be applied to load other than On-Site Consumer Load in accordance with section 3.6.4.

+End LOAD FOLLOWING template.

+Include in BLOCK and SLICE/BLOCK templates:

+3.6.5 Application of Consumer-Owned Resources Serving Both On-Site Consumer Load and Load Other than On-Site Consumer Load(01/17/25 Version)

+If «Customer Name» designates a Consumer-Owned Resource to serve both On-Site Consumer Load and load other than On-Site Consumer Load, then «Customer Name» shall specify, in section 7.3 of Exhibit A, the annual average amount of such identified Consumer-Owned Resource that will serve an identified On-Site Consumer Load for each year of the remaining term of this Agreement.
+Commensurate with such designation, «Customer Name» shall provide BPA information demonstrating that such Consumer-Owned Resource amounts will not exceed the On-Site Consumer Load on an annual average basis.
+Such Consumer-Owned Resource amounts are not subject to change in accordance with section 3.6.6.

+«Customer Name» shall provide notice to BPA of any significant changes to an On-Site Consumer Load amount as soon as practicable but no later than 60 days after the change.
+Concurrent with such notice, «Customer Name» shall re-designate, consistent with section 3.6.2 above, any amount of the Consumer Owned Resource that is expected to exceed the On-Site Consumer Load.
+Such re-designation shall apply for the remaining term of this Agreement.

+«Customer Name» shall apply any power generated from the identified Consumer-Owned Resource in excess of the specified maximum annual average amounts to load other than On-Site Consumer Load in accordance with section 3.6.4.

+Option: Include the following for customers wholly or partially served by Transfer Service:

+If actual generation from a Consumer-Owned Resource applied to the On-Site Consumer Load exceeds the On-Site Consumer Load, then BPA shall pass through and «Customer Name» shall pay any costs assessed on BPA by a Third-Party Transmission Provider as a result of such excess generation.
+If positive flow occurs, resulting in a credit, then BPA shall pass through such credits to «Customer Name» resulting from such flow.

+End Option

+END BLOCK and SLICE/BLOCK templates.

 3.6.6 Changes to Consumer-Owned Resources